andela-stuff/Skill-Session/Reading Documentation/README.md

-//this should hold in a room where the fellows can air drop their screens
+//this should hold in a room where the fellows can air play their screens

 1. Paystack API - Payment of tickets feature (Basic set up, Charge response and flow) https://developers.paystack.co/